scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 ### `runAsync`

-If we want to run `Task` on a potentially different thread, but we don't need `Future` then `runAsync` is a more efficient alternative:
+If we want to run `Task` on a potentially different thread, but we don't need a `Future` in the end, then `runAsync` is a more efficient alternative:

 ```scala
 import scala.concurrent.duration.*